reinhardd/meta-upnp-server/README.md

 If your system is not compatible try the toolbox approach described below.
 You may also use docker instead.

+### install packages

+Install missing dependencies.

+https://docs.yoctoproject.org/ref-manual/system-requirements.html?highlight=requirements#required-packages-for-the-build-host should tell you what is needed.

+Unfortunately this is not enough.
+Some packages need soome perl tools, mostly when configuring packages, that could be missing on your host.
+Compilations stops with i.e. `Can't locate XXX.pm in @INC (you may need to install the XXX module)`.
+Search for and install them using the systems package manager.

 ### Enter the bitbake shell

 1. source loadenv -c < template >